fourMs/MGT-python/docs/musicalgestures/_ssm.md

 #### Arguments

 - `features` *str, optional* - Defines the type of features on which to compute SSM.
-Possible to compute SSM on 'motiongrams', 'spectrogram', 'chromagram' and 'tempogram'.
+Possible to compute SSM on 'motiongrams', 'videograms', 'spectrogram', 'chromagram' and 'tempogram'.
 Defaults to 'motiongrams'.
 - `filtertype` *str, optional* - 'Regular' turns all values below `thresh` to 0.
 'Binary' turns all values below `thresh` to 0, above `thresh` to 1.
 'Blob' removes individual pixels with erosion method.
 Defaults to 'Regular'.
 - `thresh` *float, optional* - Eliminates pixel values less than given threshold.
 Ranges from 0 to 1.
 Defaults to 0.05.
 - `blur` *str, optional* - 'Average' to apply a 10px * 10px blurring filter, 'None' otherwise.
 Defaults to 'None'.